What is the difference between Spiider Plus DCCD Controller and Spiider DCCD Controllers?

 What is the difference between manual mode and auto mode?

-Auto mode using intuitive and adaptive algorithms persistently calculates the necessary amount of DCCD locking force using input from the TPS sensor and the high precision fast response dual axis G-sensor module, and then updates the DCCD lock ratios hundreds of times per second for an optimum traction.
+Auto mode is using intuitive and adaptive algorithms (unlike static maps) to persistently predict and calculate the necessary amount of DCCD locking forces.
+It is using inputs from pedal, TPS sensor and the high precision fast response dual axis G-sensor module, and then updates the DCCD lock ratios hundreds of times per second for an optimum traction.

-Manual mode allows you to set the amount of DCCD locking force at any time, but requires you to do all the work figuring out and adjusting how much lock is appropriate for the changing driving conditions.
+Manual mode allows the driver to set the amount of DCCD locking force at any time, but requires driver to do all the work figuring out and adjusting how much lock is appropriate for the changing driving conditions.
 A manual controller requires you to change its setting several times during the course of a single drive.

 We don’t really recommend the manual controller anymore for daily driven applications.
-It is still an extremely effective way to control your DCCD and is very useful for drag racing or some rally or ice racing applications.
+It is still an extremely effective way to control your DCCD and is very useful for drag racing or ice racing applications.

 What advantages are there in algorithm based auto mode controllers vs. static map based controllers?

 We believe that our Universal Controller is one of the most advanced aftermarket DCCD systems on the market today.
-What makes the difference is the use of fast reaction, high resolution and accuracy G-sensors and the mathematical formula’s we developed using adaptive logic that are used to convert the measured “data” into usable DCCD locking forces at hundreds of times per second creating a fluid control that is unrivaled.
+What makes the difference is the use of intuitive algorithms we developed using adaptive logic that are used to convert the measured “data” into usable DCCD locking forces at hundreds of times per second creating a fluid control that is unrivaled.
 We utilized a “ Dynamic approach” to calculating the locking forces required using algorithmic formula’s instead of the “static mapping” method usually combined with basic logic trees (some now calling it auto mode to cover the shortcomings) that are popular with other products.

 For example, in the cornering program the diff does an incredible amount of procedural calls and really gets put to the test.
 During a normal cornering process, the controller “sees” the driver lift off the gas and the car begins to decelerate, at this point the car is till running the “braking” program, as soon as it measures some turning forces it switches into the “cornering” program and begins opening the diff in proportion to the amount of turning forces and deceleration forces measured, the car’s handling now moves towards oversteer bias to enter the corner.
 As soon as the corner apex is measured and the car begins to straighten out, the controller “watches” for throttle to be applied as well as how aggressively the driver is applying the throttle in order to determine how quickly to move toward understeer bias again.
 The controller then ramps up the DCCD locking force in order to give the driver the maximum traction coming out of the corner.
 During a wide sweeping corner the process is repeated but in a much different way depending on the sharpness of the corner in concert with the TPS input etc. the result is a lot more subtle with much more traction retained through the entire corner.
 The bottom line is that no “static mapped” controller can handle this situation with the same effectiveness.
 In auto mode the controller can shave literally seconds off of each lap.
 Anyone who has driven a fully active center diff can appreciate what it does for them.